Maverix-Data/imagekit-storyblok-plugin/README.md

 # ImageKit Storyblok Plugin

+> **⚠️ Work in Progress**
+> This plugin is under active development and **not yet production-ready**.
+The API may change without notice, and breaking changes may be introduced as new features are added.
+If you choose to use or fork this project, consider pinning to a specific commit and watch the repository for updates.

 A Storyblok field plugin that embeds the [ImageKit Media Library Widget](https://imagekit.io/docs/dam/embeddable-media-library-widget), allowing content editors to browse and select assets from ImageKit directly within Storyblok.

 ## Plugin Options